Who We Are

 First, the leadership abilities of both Rev. Dr. Pippin Whitaker and Rev. Dr. Jean Heriot.
 I am also excited about the potential to unite UU social justice programs with our 10 Congregations in South Carolina!

-Board Secretary, SCUUJA & Social Justice Chair, Unitarian Church in Charleston
+Board Treasurer, SCUUJA & Social Justice Team Chair, Unitarian Church in Charleston